2022 Acura NSX Type S Review | Road tests

 2022 Acura NSX Type S, gearbox buttons

-Speaking of the gearbox buttons, many have complained about them, both here and on other Acura products, but I’m not as opposed to them.
+Speaking of the gearbox buttons, many have complained regarding them, both here and on other Acura products, but I’m not as opposed to them.
 Indeed, I’ve experienced systems like these from other manufacturers that are less responsive than I’d like, but I didn’t find that to be the case here.
 Press the D button and you’re good to go; shifting to reverse follows, meaning three-point turns aren’t as sluggish as they can sometimes be.

 Behind the steering wheel is a fully digitized gauge cluster that doesn’t look as modern as some of its competitors, but the fonts are easily readable and the way the needle sweeps across the tachometer is nice and snappy.